bbnumber2/BlockVoting/README.md

-BlockVoting is a BlockChain based voting platform that uses BlockChains superior security to provide clients with a safe and reliable application to count votes.
+BlockVoting is a BlockChain based voting platform that uses BlockChain's superior security to provide clients with a safe and reliable application to count votes.